This post may contain affiliate links. Please see my disclosure policy for details.

 A culinary highlight is a visit to the café that sits on the lakeside here.

-As well as their seating area has spectacular views of Lake Windermere, you can treat yourself to breakfast, lunch or a tea break.
+As well as their seating area having spectacular views of Lake Windermere, you can treat yourself to breakfast, lunch, or a tea break.

 Their menu incorporates local food sourced from businesses and farms around Cumbria and all their dishes are inspired by the Lake District.

-Branksome Broth, Jetty pasties, salads, toasties, sandwiches and speciality dishes are on the menu daily but their special Sunday Lunch is really special.
+Branksome Broth, Jetty pasties, salads, toasties, sandwiches, and specialty dishes are on the menu daily but their special Sunday Lunch is really special.

 Included in the special was some of Cumbria’s finest sticky toffee pudding.